 After all the hustle and bustle of moving to France, sometimes the hardest part is settling into the French lifestyle and its unique quirks.
 There are important French social rules and etiquette you need to follow – or risk humiliating yourself in France – and business etiquette or French dating might also be different to what you’re used to at home.

-It advisable to find out where the local shops are, their opening hours (most close Sundays) and what they sell, and you can always pick up any loyalty cards to start straight away.
+It’s advisable to find out where the local shops are, their opening hours (most close Sundays) and what they sell, and you can always pick up any loyalty cards to start straight away.
 Supermarkets like Leclerc and CarreFour all have them.
 Some type of shops may be new to you.
-Tabacs (look for the cigar-shaped sign outside), for example, are tobacconists but also sell stamps, stationary, pre-paid mobile phone cards among other things, and you can pay certain official taxes there too.
+Tabacs (look for the cigar-shaped sign outside), for example, are tobacconists but also sell stamps, stationery, pre-paid mobile phone cards, and you can pay certain official taxes there too.

 For news, La Monde and Le Figaro are the two main quality newspapers but you’ll find a wide range on newsstands called presse, so take your pick.

 Bread (pain) is baked several times a day in France.
-Look for the boulangerie with the longest queue to find the best bread in town, and don’t mind practising your French on the locals while you wait.
+Look for the boulangerie with the longest queue to find the best bread in town, and don’t hesitate to practice your French on the locals while you wait.
 Bread comes in all shapes and sizes from the long and very thin ficelle to the chunky, crusty pain de compagne.